meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 | #7, #8, #9, #10   | Bhavyai Gupta            |

 **Division of Selenium IDE test cases**

+The functionalities tested using Selenium IDE by each member are summarized in the below table.

 | Tester                   | Functionality            |
 | ------------------------ | ------------------------ |